 - 1) Salaries wholly necessary for the completion of the project: - a.
-IUA Salary Scale + PRSI and where approved pension @20% for internal staff to the extent employed directly on the project are eligible, based on a percentage of their time to be spent on the project each month. - b.
+IUA Salary Scale + employer PRSI and where approved pension @20% for internal staff to the extent employed directly on the project are eligible, based on a percentage of their time to be spent on the project each month. - b.
 It is normally expected that staff engaged on the project would be spending at least 10%-20% of their time on it for a sustained period, usually with a core team spending a significant proportion of their time on the project. - c.
+The salaries / wages of permanent academic staff are not eligible for grant support. - d.
+The funding of PhD and MSc students is not an objective of the DTIF.
+Where a student can make a valuable contribution to a DTIF project the IRCSET rate will apply: €16,000 stipend, €5,750 contribution to fees and €2,250 contribution towards eligible direct project expenses. - e.
+The costs of a project manager should be included for lead partners only.
+Note that some project management costs are allowable in other partners, depending on the size of the consortium and the complexity of the project. - f.
 The costs of administration, finance, IT support etc., are considered as overheads and are covered under the overhead. - 2) Materials wholly necessary for the completion of the project (generally, no more than 20% of the partner's budget): - a.
 Food, ingredients, annual/monthly software licences, prototype tooling, hosting charges. - b.
-The most accurate costings available.
+The most accurate costings available should be used.
 More information may be requested as part of the due diligence process. - c.
-For Recoverable Value enter an estimate of the scrap or other value of materials that could be reused after the project. - 3) Travel and Subsistence (5% of partner's salary budget max): - a.
+Publication and open access costs may be included. - 3) Travel and Subsistence (5% of partner's salary budget max): - a.
 Enterprise Ireland reserves the right to support only travel that is considered reasonable and required for the project. - b.
 Conference attendance is considered beneficial to the overall project.
 Where conference attendance is planned it must relate directly to the project and have some beneficial aspect. - c.
 Travel costs must be in line with the RPO travel policy. - d.
 Travel and subsistence for consultants should be included in their daily rate (and not included separately here). - 4) Contractual research, knowledge acquisition, consultancy services used exclusively for the project (20% of partner's salary costs max): - a.
-Consultancy/contracting costs are generally only provided for work done in Ireland.
+Consultancy/contracting costs are generally only provided for work done in Ireland. - b.
+Such costs are provided to RPOs primarily to facilitate the introduction of other academic partners who add value to the project.

-- b.
-Such costs are provided to RPOs primarily to facilitate the introduction of other academic partners who add value to the project. - c.
+- c.
 Costs can be included for external expertise to assist with design, implementation or testing directly related to the project. - d.
 Consultancy should be primarily focussed on bringing in new skills/capability to the team. - e.
 Consultancy may not be provided by a consortium member. - f.
 Consultancy costs should be a modest portion of the overall project costs. - g.
 Consultant's daily rate should be inclusive of all travel and subsistence expenses. - h.
 Daily rates must be at commercial market rates.
 Please note that the MAXIMUM daily rate allowable is €900 for short assignments.
 For longer terms, the following max rates will apply (first 20 days €900, next 20 days €700 remaining €600). - i.
 As part of the due diligence, the daily rate and number of days actually allowed may be reduced to what is considered to be 'reasonable' and 'required' for the project.